MNIT-DOT-a11y/mnit-dot-a11y.github.io/_checklist-web/toggle-switch.md

 ### Disabled and not focusable

-Using the `disabled` attribute will prevent the input from being clickable, but will also prevent it from being focusable, making it more difficult to discover for screenreaders.
+Using the `disabled` attribute will prevent the input from being clickable, but will also prevent it from being focusable, making it more difficult to discover for screen readers.

 {% highlight html %}
 <input type="checkbox"